jrg94/portfolio-project/doc/06-component-finishing-touches/06-component-finishing-touches.md

 ## Assignment Overview

 By now, you should have an entire component implemented at all levels.
-For example, you should have two interfaces, and abstract class, and a kernel implementation.
+For example, you should have two interfaces, an abstract class, and a kernel implementation.

 Now, we want you to start producing your actual portfolio.
 To do that, you